-This section is for people coming to work in the UK from the European Union - particularly newer member countries.
+This section is for people coming to work in the UK from within and beyond the European Union.
 It gives information about your legal rights while you work here.

 Employment Agency Standards Inspectorate

-If you work for an agency that is treating you badly and you think it might be breaking the law you can report it to the government office that regulates agencies and it’s Pay and Work Rights Helpline on 0800 917 2368.
+If you work for an agency that is treating you badly and you think it might be breaking the law you can report it to the government office that regulates agencies via the Acas Helpline: 0300 123 1100.

 Recruitment and Employment Confederation (REC)

 Some agencies (usually the better ones) are members of the REC, which sets standards for its members.
 If your agency has a REC symbol in its offices or on paperwork, you can complain to the REC if you think it is breaking employment law.
-Tel: 020 7009 2100.
+Anonymous complaints are not accepted.